Aether-Tools/CustomizePlus/README.md

 ## Contributing
 **This is important, please read before contributing.**

-Before you contribute your code and features we would like to ask you to first discuss your ideas with us so you don't spend your time making something that possibly won't be accepted.
-It is possible that your idea might be either out of scope for this project or we have a specific vision for how it should be implemented.
-You can do that in free form using Issues section.
+We believe that letting community help develop the plugin greatly benefits it, but we have several things which we would like everyone to be aware of:

+* Since Customize+ is one of the major plugins in Dalamud ecosystem some parts of the code should be modified with big care.
+	* We suggest you to consult with fellow community developers over at Aetherworks Discord server before changing anything related to plugin's core functionality and modifying existing IPC endpoints.
+* Our main priority is to not introduce breaking changes unless absolutely necessary.
+That includes implementing things in a future-proof way when possible.
+Non-transferrable data (settings, templates and profiles) should be preserved when upgrading to next plugin release no matter the changes in data structures.
+* Since a lot of our UI code is based on Glamourer and OtterGui, we are trying to to keep our UI implementation in line with the way UI is implemented in Glamourer.
+This gives us an advantage of occasionally getting new UI functionality without doing much changes on our side, but requires us to periodically check Glamourer code for changes in the UI code.
-We expect contributed code to adhere to the code style of already existing code and be reasonably well tested.
+* We expect contributed code to adhere to the code style of already existing code and be reasonably well tested (i.e. not break existing functionality and, well, actually work).
 We kindly ask you to be ready to make changes to the code in your Pull Requests if we feel like it needs to be changed.

 ## Development team
 * [Risa](https://github.com/RisaDev/) - Author and Lead Developer.